-POSCO reported receiving grants under this program.245 As a portion of this program does not have to be repaid, we treated the portion of the subsidy that does not have to be repaid as grants, and the remaining portion of the subsidy that may have to be repaid as a long-term, interest-free contingent liability loan.
-246 To calculate the benefit of the grants under this program, we divided the total amount of the grants to POSCO during the POI by POSCO's total sales.
-To calculate the benefit of the loans under this program, we multiplied the loan amount by the corresponding benchmark interest rate as described above and summed the benefit of all interest payments.
-We then divided this benefit by POSCO's total sales.
-The calculation of the benefit resulted in a rate that is less than 0.005 percent.247
+program, we divided the total amount of the grants to Hyundai Steel and POSCO by each company's respective total sales.
+To calculate the benefit of the loans under this program, we multiplied the loan amount by the corresponding benchmark interest rate as described above and summed the benefits of all interest payments.
+We then divided this benefit by each company's respective total sales.
+The calculation of the benefit resulted in a rate that is less than 0.005 percent.
+240